France’s Macron to draft bill legalizing end-of-life options

 Medically assisted suicide involves patients taking, of their own free will, a lethal drink or medication that has been prescribed by a doctor to those who meet certain criteria.
 Euthanasia involves doctors or other health practitioners giving patients who meet certain criteria a lethal injection at their own request.

-Macron said the panel’s conclusions will be incorporated in the bill to be debated by the government and legislators “by the end of the summer.”
+Macron said the panel’s conclusions will be incorporated in the bill to be drawn up jointly by the government and legislators “by the end of the summer.”

 He did not provide details about what options the bill will allow, but insisted that strict conditions would be set with any change.
 They include guaranteeing free and informed consent and making sure that measures are restricted to patients suffering from incurable illness associated with physical and emotional suffering.